nicolasboeuf/decarbonization-observatory-data/README.md

 Drag and drop the new files

 Make sure that "Commit directly to the master branch" is selected and click on "Commit changes".

+## Troubleshooting

+If you have any doubt or one change is not working, please copy-paste the json file here : https://jsonlint.com/ Click on validate json and copy-paste the result in github